 Columbia Records

 Like RCA and Capitol, Columbia's pressing plants and mastering services were used an awful lot by smaller independent local labels.
-Their three main (others in Terre Haute IN, Pitman NJ) pressing plants were based in Chicago, Nashville and New York, and are identifiable by the stamped in prefix to the number in the dead wax -
+There were several pressing plants operating during the 1960s:

 ZTSC - Chicago